BY PASTOR T. O. BANSO

 In Judges 18, the Bible talks about the people of Laish, a Canaanite city, who were complacent.
 They lived carefree lives, like the Sidonians.
 They were peaceful, secure, and wealthy.
 They lived far away from Sidon and had no allies nearby (verses 7, 27).
 They never thought there could be a war and, therefore, never prepared for it.
 Unfortunately, the tribe of Dan attacked them and put them to the sword without mercy.
 They burnt down their town and changed its name to Dan.
 Nobody came to their rescue.
 The people of Laish paid dearly for their carelessness.
 Don’t be complacent.
 Don’t be a fool.

 Conclusion: There are other features of fools but if you pay attention to what you’ve read, you will live as wise people and not as fools.
-“So be careful how you live, not as fools but as those who are wise” (Ephesians 5:15 NLT).
+“So be careful how you live.
+Don’t live like fools, but like those who are wise” (Ephesians 5:15 NLT).
 Don’t be a fool.

 Phone No: +2348155744752, +2348033113523